Finding a Therapist

+Finding a therapist can be tough.
 You open up to one stranger after another, mustering the energy it takes to be vulnerable, until at last you find the person who fits your communication style.
+Or maybe you haven’t stepped into an office yet.
+You’re at phase one, trying to figure out how to find a therapist online.
+The vast array of choices that seem identical based on their digital profiles can be overwhelming.

 - Therapist directories can be overwhelming with seemingly never-ending lists of providers.
 It’s hard to know where to start!